 Outsourcing is a huge decision.
 If done right, it lifts a huge amount of work off your shoulder, save you a lot of money and leave your team focused on their core competencies.
-But if it fails, in which 50% of the outsourced projects either fail outright or just fail to meet the expectations.
+But if it fails, in which 50% of the outsourced projects either fail outright or just fail to meet expectations.
 Why outsourcing fails?
-There’s a lot of factors contributing to that, and making sure your vendors has the right credentials, expertise, experience, and technologies for the project can save you from this outfall.
+There are a lot of factors contributing to that, and making sure your vendors have the right credentials, expertise, experience, and technologies for the project can save you from this outfall.
 In other words, the process to hire the right offshore software outsourcing vendor determine 90% of your success.

-You may ask, but isn’t that everything I do when evaluating their pitching, reading their proposal and everything?
+You may ask, but isn’t that everything I do when evaluating their pitching, reading their proposal, and everything?
 Well, yes and no.

 Information will always guide you to the right decision – but are you sure you have the right information?
-Did you evaluate them correctly, or you just assume so?
+Did you evaluate them correctly, or did you just assume so?

 This checklist of CMC Global is a generic list of questions designed to give you a proactive approach during the vendor selection process.
 You can adjust them based on your specific methods and needs.
 Some questions are for you (the client), others are for prospective providers and their employees/teams, and there are also questions for the references.
 So, let’s get started!